Nyh0ht/Wifi-Passoword-Bruteforcer/Batch-WI-FI-Brute-Forcer-master/Batch-WI-FI-Brute-Forcer-master/README.md

 > If an authentication or association is detected, this value is increased by 5 to ensure a successful connection.

-## Limitations
-- This program has been tested unsuccessfully on Windows 7 and tested successfully on Windows 10 and 11.
-Since some commands may differ in terms of output between Windows versions, it is not expected to work on previous versions.

-- ANSI escape sequences used in the terminal were added to the Windows Console in the Windows 10 version 1511, previous versions are not expected to run this program.

-- There is a strict dependency on the command line utility `netsh`, meaning that it cannot understand "Unicode" characters.
-Only ASCII characters are supported for network names.

-- The command line utilities cannot be forced to output English-only text, which means parsing particularly depends on English-based output from command line utilities.
-Any other system language is not expected to be compatible with this program.

-- Speed is significantly slow due to its nature.

-- Cannot attack hidden networks.

-## Result file
-If an attack is successful, the result is automatically written to `result.txt`.

 ## Help screen
 ```txt